theoctal/octalbonescript/README.md

 OctalBoneScript
 ===============

+__This package is abandoned and no longer maintained.
+Please use https://www.npmjs.com/package/beaglebone-io to interact with BeagleBone and its variants.__

 [![npm version](https://badge.fury.io/js/octalbonescript.svg)](https://badge.fury.io/js/octalbonescript)

 A more stable, continuously tested and better node.js library for scripting BeagleBone.
 This is alternative to [bonescript](https://github.com/jadonk/bonescript) library.